AxelUser/blog/content/posts/004-deconstructors/index.md

 date: "2018-11-15"
 tags:
 - "csharp"
-title: "Deconstuctors for custom types"
+title: "Benefits of deconstuctors for custom types"
 preview: "How and when to use deconstruction syntax-sugar for your custom types in C#"
 draft: false
 ---

+## About tuples in C# 7

 New tuples and its support in C# 7 are blazing-cool:
 - they are structures, so no heap allocations;